aramali0/Portfolio/README.md

 ## Hosting

-This portfolio is hosted on 000webhost.
+This portfolio is hosted on Vercel.

 ## How to Contribute